 What is the Weather Like in Wallis and Futuna in February?

-The lagoon remains invitingly warm, making it a great time for swimming, snorkelling and boat trips between passing showers.
+The lagoon in Wallis remains invitingly warm, making it a great time for swimming, snorkelling and boat trips between passing showers.
+In Futuna, February is as good a time as any to make boat trips to Alofi.

-February is generally a quiet month to visit, offering a peaceful and authentic island atmosphere.
+As with most months, let's be honest, February is a quiet month to visit, offering a peaceful atmosphere with the occasional community event.
 That said, rain showers can be heavy at times, and there is a small risk of tropical storms during the South Pacific cyclone season.

 Before we jump into this weather guide for February, be sure to bookmark Wallis & Futuna Weather, Seasons & Climate + Wallis & Futuna Weather by Month, as well as The Best Time to Visit Wallis & Futuna: A Month-by-Month Guide for more advice.